Biggest Zoo in the World: Area vs Animals (2026 Guide)

 - Country: USA

-The Wilds Safari Park was founded in 1984 with the goal of creating a conservation haven for endangered species.
-Located in rural Ohio, it’s not a typical zoo, it’s more like a vast wildlife preserve.
-Animals roam freely across open plains, giving visitors a true safari experience in North America.
+The Wilds Safari Park was founded in 1984 as a conservation-focused wildlife park for endangered species.
+Located in rural Ohio, it is not a traditional zoo but a large open-range wildlife reserve where animals roam freely across vast natural habitats, offering a true North American safari-style experience.

-You can spot giraffes, rhinos and antelopes during guided tours, all living in habitats that mimic their natural environment.
+Visitors can see giraffes, rhinos and antelopes during guided tours all living in large enclosures designed to closely replicate their natural environments.

-Fun Fact: Spanning over 10,000 acres, The Wilds Safari Park is recognized as the biggest zoological park in the world, giving animals vast open habitats that go beyond a typical zoo experience.
+Spanning over 10,000 acres, The Wilds is widely recognized as one of the largest wildlife conservation parks in the world by land area with expansive habitats that go far beyond traditional zoo enclosures.

 2. Sri Venkateswara Zoological Park — India